Simplify your transition to the NGSS while implementing three dimensional exploration and discovery.

 You're doing amazing things in your classroom.

-And you're doing it through discovery-based learning with the NGSS.
+And you're doing it through three dimensional discovery and exploration.

 Your course and advice is saving me.